 The Power Rack

 The power rack has a lot of benefits.
 Other than the fact that it will allow you to do your weight lifting at home.
 It could also save your life.
 Which, after all, if you’re going to do things like bench pressing by yourself.
-The the safety pins will assure your safety.
+There are safety pins.

 Just combine all this healthy exercise with one of the best diets to lose weight fast.
 And you are on to a winner.